 Now, she confirms, all the resources are in place: two Learjet 45s, working in tandem – one for the current hop, and the other to fly ahead and be ready for the next – and a limousine pre-positioned at each of his twenty airstrip stops, to whisk him to/from neighboring states in fully-stocked (if unquaffable) minibar style.

 Romney’s route mirrors the proles’, except that flyovers replace the mind-numbing intrastate parts.
 Cruising at 460 knots, his pilots deftly retire the 6200 air miles in just 11.7 hours, and at fifteen over the speed limit, his drivers navigate the 440 road miles in 6.3 hours.
 Add ten minutes per takeoff and landing, and 14 hours for the chartered Alaska-Hawaii Boeing 777, for a total of:

 39 hours, or 47 minutes per state.

-“Not bad for new money,” booms a charismatic voice from on high.
+“Not bad for old money,” booms a charismatic voice from on high.
 Hey, that’s Mr. Executive Privilege, Barack Obama.